 04 Jan Eating Disorder Signs and Behaviors

 Eating Disorders affect about 30 million people each year and seem to present themselves most often when a person is a young adult or just beginning their college years.
-I see people suffering from this devastating illness as young as 12 and into full adulthood.
-Eating disorders are a real illness that can have lifelong and even fatal results.
+We see people suffering from this devastating illness as young as 12 and into full adulthood.
+Eating Disorders are a real illness that can have lifelong and even fatal results.
 There are several different types of eating disorders.
 Being too small or too large isn’t the only indicator that your body is suffering from an eating disorder.

 What Is An Eating Disorder?

 It’s the most common, and occurs when a person feels out of control.
 They in turn consume so much food; it leads to discomfort and guilt, and possible severe weight gain.

 - ANOREXIA NERVOSA – The Most Recognized Eating Disorder

 Sufferers have an intense fear of gaining weight and a distorted perception of what their body looks like.
 They will severely restrict, and/or purge calories to the point of starving, and generally tend to be at a weight that is noticeably too low.